amitdevv/techcollab/README.md

-# 🚀 TechCollab - AI-Powered Freelance Collaboration Platform
+# TechCollab - The All-in-One Platform for Events, Freelancers, and Communities

 <div align="center">